 The following table shows the carrying amount and fair values of financial assets and financial liabilities, including their levels in the fair value hierarchy for financial instruments measured at fair value.
-It does not include fair value information for financial assets and financial liabilities not measured at fair value as the carrying amount is a reasonable approximation of fair value.
+It does not include fair value information for financial assets and financial liabilities not measured at fair value as the carrying amount is a reasonable approximation of fair value except for the sukuk held at amortised cost for which the fair value is disclosed in note 8 to these financial statements.
 The fair value of investments measured at FVTPL is based on quoted prices in active markets and are therefore classified within Level 1.

-Carrying value Level 1 Level 2 Level 3 Total 31 December 2023 Investments measured at FVTPL 399,679,622 399,679,622 399,679,622 31 December 2022 Investments measured at FVTPL 329,275,587 329,275,587 - - 329,275,587
+Carrying value Level 1 Level 2 Level 3 Total As at 31 December 2023 Investments measured at FVTPL 32,709,923 32,709,923 - - 32,709,923 As at 31 December 2022 Investments measured at FVTPL 94,974,195 94,974,195 94,974,195

-During the year ended 31 December 2023, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into or out of level 3 fair value measurements.
+There were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into or out of level 3 fair value measurements.